 Jean also continues to serve as Chair of the Incentive Auction Task Force, where she oversees the transition efforts and reimbursement of broadcast TV and FM stations and MVPDs following the Broadcast Incentive Auction.
-Prior to joining the FCC in 2014, Jean was a senior partner in the Telecommunications, Media, and Technology practice group at Bingham McCutchen LLP (now Morgan Lewis & Bockius LLP), where her areas of practice included a wide variety of wireline, wireless, and mass media communications law and policy issues.
+Prior to joining the FCC in 2014, Jean was a senior partner in the Telecommunications, Media, and Technology practice group at a private law firm, where her areas of practice included a wide variety of wireline, wireless, and mass media communications law and policy issues.
 Jean represented her clients before all 51 state public utility commissions, the FCC, Congress, and local municipal and county governments.

-Jean is a past president of the Federal Communications Bar Association and received her J.D. law degree from the Catholic University of America and her B.A. undergraduate degree from Colgate University.
+Jean is a past president of the Federal Communications Bar Association and received her law degree from the Catholic University of America and her undergraduate degree from Colgate University.